SAFEHR-data/FlowEHR/README.md

     The output will be used in the next step.

+1. Assing a `Application.ReadWrite.OwnedBy` role to the Service Principal you've just created.

+To do that, look for "sp-flowehr-cicd" Service principal in Azure Active Directory and follow Permissions -> Add a permission -> Graph -> Application -> select `Application.ReadWrite.OwnedBy` -> Save -> Grant Admin consent.

-2. Create and populate a GitHub environment
+1. Create and populate a GitHub environment

     Add an environment called `Infra-Test` with the following secrets: